dinshaw/dinshaw.github.io/full-outline.md

 * This is so far from where a lot of organizations are today, that in the Why We Need DevOps Now talk, Gene Kim says:
 You need a culture that keeps pushing into the danger zone And has the habits that enable you to survive in the danger zone.
-* Intuit: Show the Scott Cook's:
+* Intuit's Scott Cook at the Economist conference 2011 Talking about when TurboTax:
 By installing a rampant innovation culture, they now do 165 experiments in the three months of the season.
 Our business result?
 Conversion rate of the website is up 50 percent.
 Employee result?
 Everyone loves it, because now their ideas can make it to market.